Films

 And it starts like this...

-We are at the village festivities.
-The festival is colourful and filled with music.
+It's St. Sebastian night, the party of "Fogaceiras".
+The town is colourful and filled with music.

 There is folk dancing, thousands of pilgrims, tents, folk bands and fado.